Do you know which social media channels are driving the most traffic to your website (and which are a total waste of time)?

 If you’re like me, you’re feeling some pressure to be in more and more places online today as people spend more and more time on social media.

-The bottom line is that there may well be just one or two (or three) networks that will work best for your specific use cases, but which are those?
+The bottom line is that there may well be just one or two (or three) networks that will work best in getting people to your website, but which are those?

-Acquisition > All Traffic > Channels > Social will take you right to the report showing you how many visitors you’re getting from each of the networks.
+Acquisition > Social > Overview will take you right to the report showing you how many visitors you’re getting from each of the networks.

 #4.
 How many visitors leave after viewing my video, or hearing my music?